Topp-Roots-Lab/rsa-gui/README.md

 ##### Gia2D - No configuration are available

-Same issue as the program’s missing, you need to initialize it with existing configurations.
+Same issue as the findMaxRunID is missing, you need to initialize it with existing configurations.

 ```sql
 insert